Junior Fernandes

-Antenor Junior Fernandes da Silva Vitoria ([ˈɟʝunjoɾ feɾˈnandes]; born 10 April 1988), known as Junior Fernandes, is a Chilean professional footballer who plays for Turkish club Manisa as a forward.
+Antenor Junior Fernandes da Silva Vitoria ([ˈɟʝunjoɾ feɾˈnandes]; born 10 April 1988), better known as Junior Fernandes, is a Chilean professional footballer who plays as a forward for Turkish club Esenler Erokspor.

 Club career

 Cobreloa

-The son of Brazilian parents, Fernandes moved from his native Tocopilla to Calama at the age of six, where he attended school along with his brother Christian.
-There, they participated in sports and music.
-While he lived in Calama, he joined the lower divisions of Cobreloa, participating in each of their youth categories and was integrated to Cobreloa's B team that participated in the Chilean Third Division during the 2006 season.
+The son of Brazilian parents, Fernandes, moved from his native Tocopilla to Calama at the age of six, where he attended school along with his brother Christian.
+They participated in sports and music.
+While he lived in Calama, he joined the lower divisions of Cobreloa, participating in each of their youth categories, and was integrated into Cobreloa's B team that participated in the Chilean Third Division during the 2006 season.
 In this period of time, he shared team and home with countryman forward Alexis Sánchez.

 Later, in 2007, he was sent on loan to Mejillones (another third division team) after Cobreloa gave up their reserve team.